 - Apply a holistic approach and train mediators on food security, chronic and non-transmittable diseases, psychology, nutrition, positive bounding, pregnancy aggressions (chemical, biological and sociocultural) as well as how to conduct positive change within the target population and on the institutional level.

 - Encourage adoption of healthy practices by men and women in reproductive age as well on institutional empowerment on community and society level.
 We work with 3 campaigns the ABCD A = Alimentarse bien / Good nutrition, B= Buscar Ayuda / Ask for medical assistance, C= cuidar de agresiones / take care of chemical and sociocultural aggressions and D=Dar Amor /Give love.
 The second campaign is 3+9 = health and happy baby which means a 12 months’ pregnancy, 3 to plan and 9 of pregnancy.
 The third campaign is “Sin Daños a Terceros” to prevent teen pregnancy which is associated with children born with disabilities.

 - Better organise the Prenatal program, to look for new professional talents and to modify certain administrative processes, as well as to improve our methodology, resources and learning activities.

 Currently, DWF is using discussion forums, collaborative activities and social networks to show the work of each of their students, for example:

-The organisation has also made the program optimally accessible from smartphones, tablets or other devices from the web and through the Moodle Mobile App.
+The organisation has also made the program optimally accessible from smartphones, tablets or other devices from the web and through the Moodle App.

 “We think Moodle is simple to use for both students and teachers (learning curve),” concluded Marco.